jackcbaker/ds-kubernetes-templates/1-job/README.md

 ```

 In practice, you often do want your jobs to disappear after some time.
 To do this set the 'time-to-live' using `ttl:` in the manifest.
 Read more [here](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/).

+# Further reading

+* Once you get used to it, the kubernetes documentation is excellent.
+This is the [page on jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).